seethroughdev/status-crawler/README.md

 That's about it!
 Feel free to edit for yourself, or send a pull-request with an improvement.

 This script wouldn't be possible without [PlanZero](http://planzero.org/blog/2013/03/07/spidering_the_web_with_casperjs) whose script I started with in the very beginning.
 I highly recommend still checking it out for a bare-bones version.

-Oh, and please only use this for good. :}